Marah-Odeh/gsg-e-commerce/README.md

 ## About Project
-In this project, I developmented React e-commerce website which presents a selection of products and enables customers to view the details of each one and add it to their shopping cart or favorite items list.
+In this project, I built a React e-commerce website which presents a selection of products and enables customers to view the details of each one and add it to their shopping cart or favorite items list.
 Additionally, the user can utilize the website to categorize the products and order them by title or price.
 ## Technologies
 #### For front-end development, I used React.js, including:
 React functional component, React-Hooks, React-Routing, React Cookies, Axios, Restful API, Context, and Custom Hooks.